broxus/ever-wallet-api/README.md

 ### How to run natively

-To simplify the build and create some semblance of standardization in this repository there is a set of scripts for configuring the ton-wallet-api.
+To simplify the build and create some semblance of standardization in this repository there is a set of scripts for configuring the tycho-wallet-api.

 NOTE: scripts are prepared and tested on **Ubuntu 20.04**.
 You may need to modify them a little for other distros.

-1. ##### Setup ton-wallet-api service
+1. ##### Setup tycho-wallet-api service
    ```bash
    ./scripts/setup.sh -t native --database-url ${DATABASE_URL}
    ```

-   DATABASE_URL - Postgres connection url (example: postgresql://postgres:postgres@127.0.0.1/ton_wallet_api)
+   DATABASE_URL - Postgres connection url (example: postgresql://postgres:postgres@127.0.0.1/tycho_wallet_api)

-   > At this stage, a systemd service `ton-wallet-api` is created.
-Configs and keys will be in `/etc/ton-wallet-api`
+   > At this stage, a systemd service `tycho-wallet-api` is created.
+Configs and keys will be in `/etc/tycho-wallet-api`
-   > and TON node DB will be in `/var/db/ton-wallet-api`.
+   > and TON node DB will be in `/var/db/tycho-wallet-api`.

    **Do not start this service yet!**

 2. ##### Prepare config
    Either add the environment variables to the `[Service]` section of unit file.
-   It is located at `/etc/systemd/system/ton-wallet-api.service`.
+   It is located at `/etc/systemd/system/tycho-wallet-api.service`.

    ```unit file (systemd)
    [Service]